scorelab/DroneSym/README.md

 1. After cloning the repo navigate to `dronesym-node` folder
 2. Run `npm install` to pull the dependencies
-3. Create a firebase admin sdk private key following the instructions found here: https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app
+3. Create a *Firebase Admin sdk private key* following the instructions in the **Generating Firebase Key File and Database URL** section below
-4. In `db.js` file provide the path to your firebase key file and the database url
+4. In `example.db.js` file provide the path to your firebase key file and the database url
 5. Import the database with `mongorestore --db dronesym dronedb/dronesym`
 6. Run `npm start` to start the Node server